garyeh/Did_I/docs/README.md

 ## Background & Overview

-Verify is an Amazon Echo application that utilizes voice detection technology to set recurring reminders, allowing users to never forget.
+Verify is an Amazon Echo application that utilizes voice detection technology.
+Users can interact with Alexa to set a reminder as complete, to check if the reminder has been completed, and to remove the reminder.

 ## Functionality & MVP